cloudfoundry/stratos/docs/roadmap.md

 - Angular Material
 - Material Design => Adopt material design while keeping essence of the current Angular 1 app

 We plan to accomplish this work in a number of milestones, so that we reach parity with the AngularJS version.
-For references, Sprint 22 started 24 Jan 2018.

 ### Milestone 1: CF Applications -> Endpoint mgmt and Application views (Complete in Sprint 22)